VeereshKumar14/quiz_management_system/PLAN.md

 - improve the UI/UX using Material UI or Tawilwind CSS
 - Add the progress indicatiors and timers for user player page
 - Add analytics
+- Need to add Rspec and unit test case